What is Pretexting? How does Pretexting work? [2024 Updated]

 • Use strong passwords and encryption

 Phishing attacks frequently make use of phony emails or websites that look like they are coming from a reliable source, such as a bank or social media site.
-In addition, the target will frequently be asked by the intruder for confidential info, such as login passwords, credit card details, or other personal details.
-In order to perpetrate fraud or identity theft, phishing attacks seek to get this information.
+In addition, the target will frequently be asked by the intruder for confidential information, such as login passwords, credit card details, or other personal details.
+To perpetrate fraud or identity theft, phishing attacks seek to get this information.

 In another context, pretexting attacks entail the employing of a fake pretext or contrived scenario to fool the victim into disclosing sensitive information.
-Moreover, this could involve pretending to be a reliable person, such as a bank employee or corporate executive, and asking for private info as part of a fictitious transaction or investigation.
-Pretexting is likewise intended to collect sensitive data, but the threat actor employs a distinct tack by fabricating a scenario or persona in order to acquire the victim’s confidence.
+Moreover, this could involve pretending to be a reliable person, such as a bank employee or corporate executive, and asking for private information as part of a fictitious transaction or investigation.
+Pretexting is likewise intended to collect sensitive data, but the threat actor employs a distinct tactic by fabricating a scenario or persona to acquire the victim’s confidence.

 FAQs